All Episodes

 I couldn't agree with you more.

-Um it's just that so many of us who support you uh remember uh past Israeli involvement, six-day war, you know, Kipper war, uh and it w it just looks different this time, and so we ask questions why, because like you, we all know that the focus of this is Syria and Iran.
+It's just that so many of us who support you remember past Israeli involvement, six-day war, Kipper War, and it just looks different this time.

 We don't hear our government talking to us like that.

-I know this are these are maybe tough questions for you because you're you're uh leader Likud party and and you all are very united uh today in this latest battle with uh with with Hezbollah.
+Do you ever sit there wondering as an individual, I know these are maybe tough questions for you because you're leader of Likud Party and you all are very united today in this latest battle with Hezbollah.

-Do you ever wonder yours to yourself why the U.S. doesn't act now to take out the regime in Iran?
+Do you ever wonder to yourself why the U.S. doesn't act now to take out the regime in Iran?

-Uh the entire world knows who's behind this.
+The entire world knows who's behind this.

-They've been helping Al Qaeda attacking troops in Iraq.
+They've been helping Al-Qaeda, attacking troops in Iraq.

 They're not far from getting nuclear weapons.